 Delivery framework

-IATRT combines electronics and embedded work, software and data systems, IT and infrastructure, and marine or harsh-environment delivery under one transparent, documented workflow aimed at long-term maintainability and low-friction handover.
+IATRT combines electronics and embedded work, software and operational platforms, cybersecurity and risk systems, IT and infrastructure, and marine or harsh-environment delivery under one transparent, documented workflow aimed at long-term maintainability and low-friction handover.
 This is an operations-aware engineering model for live systems rather than isolated dev-only delivery.

 Capability map